verioussmith/joplin-logseq-exporter/REINSTALL_INSTRUCTIONS.md

 # Reinstalling the Joplin Logseq Exporter Plugin

-After fixing the plugin manifest and rebuilding, please follow these steps to reinstall the plugin in Joplin:
+After updating the plugin with new features, please follow these steps to reinstall the plugin in Joplin:

 ## Step 1: Remove the Current Plugin